ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 - [Tutorial](#tutorial)

 > [!NOTE]
 > To use the OET, a user must possess a MATLAB license and have installed the WEC-Sim Code.
-The documentation applies to the [latest release](https://github.com/ajay-menon-iitkgp/OET_Sys-MoDEL/releases/latest) only.
-Previous versions of the OET are not maintained and may be unstable on newer versions of Modelica/OpenModelica.

 ## About the Ocean Engineering Toolbox
 Modelica is a symbolic programming language developed by the Modelica Association :tm: that represents Cyber-physical Systems (CPS) in the time-domain.
 Although it has widespread applications in the automobile and aerospace industries, there is no dedicated Modelica Standard Library (MSL) for the ocean engineering community.
 A reason for this is the difficulty with representing frequency-dependent variables, since Modelica operates solely in the time-domain.
 Furthermore, the solution to convolution intergals is a significant challenge since a time history of variables cannot be accessed [\[1\]](#publications).